putitsimply/christian-bible-explained/numbers.md

 * A community can be “close to the goal” but still held back by fear and poor choices.
 * Leadership and responsibility are complicated, especially during crisis and complaint.
 * The book contrasts one generation’s failures with the next generation’s chance to begin again.

+Numbers also includes reminders that worship[^gl_worship] and everyday life are connected.
+Even “boring” lists and rules are part of the book’s message about order, fairness, and caring for the whole community.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))